flipifucan/BootCampSecurity/WEEK_14/README.md

 ### What are the two most common request methods that a security professional will encounter?

         GET and POST are by far the most common methods.
-Case sensitive also fyi.
-Most Dev'sdo not know or consider the implication of these two security     features in their code.
+Case sensitive also fyi.Most Dev'sdo not know or consider the implication of these two security features in their code.
         Reference:
         https://owasp.org/www-project-web-security-testing-guide/latest/        4-Web_Application_Security_Testing/     02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods